Orbital Origin of Intrinsic Planar Hall Effect

-There have been theoretical studies on IPHE \cite{Zyuzin2020,Ortix2021,Culcer2021}.
+There have been theoretical studies on this effect \cite{Zyuzin2020,Ortix2021,Culcer2021}.
 However, the current understanding is far from complete for the following reasons.
-First, existing theories are exclusively based on spin-orbit coupling (SOC) and the Zeeman coupling between spin and in-plane $B$ field.
+First, existing theories are exclusively based on spin-orbit coupling (SOC) and Zeeman coupling between spin and in-plane $B$ field.
 The predicted response \emph{vanishes} when SOC is neglected.
 Such a treatment misses the orbital degree of freedom of Bloch electrons, which also couples to $B$ field \cite{Xiao2010} and can result in Hall transport \emph{regardless} of SOC.
-Second, previous works are mostly focused on specific models \cite{Zyuzin2020,Ortix2021,Culcer2021}.
-It is urgent to develop a general theory that can be implemented in first-principles calculations for real materials, to guide and to compare with experiments.
-Third, from the scaling relation and symmetry constraint, one can easily see that IPHE allows an important \emph{intrinsic} contribution, which is independent of scattering and manifests the inherent property of a material.
-To make IPHE a powerful tool, one must clarify what intrinsic band geometric properties are underlying the effect.
+Second, previous works are mostly focused on specific models, such as Rashba model~\cite{Zyuzin2020}, modified Luttinger model~\cite{Culcer2021}, and honeycomb lattice model~\cite{Ortix2021}.
+It is urgent to develop a general theory that can be implemented in first-principles calculations for real materials.
+Third, from the scaling relation and symmetry constraint, one can easily see that the configuration allows an important \emph{intrinsic} contribution, i.e., an intrinsic planar Hall effect (IPHE), which is independent of scattering and manifests the inherent property of a material.
+To understand IPHE and make it a useful tool, one must clarify what intrinsic band geometric properties are underlying the effect.